Zhang Jiuling: During Emperor Xuanzong's reign

-In 725, at Zhang Yue's suggestion, Emperor Xuanzong sacrificed to heaven and earth at Mount Tai.
+In 725, at Zhang Yue's suggestion, Emperor Xuanzong offered sacrifice to heaven and earth at Mount Tai.
 After the ceremony, many of the officials that Zhang Shuo favored were to be promoted to high positions.
 Zhang Yue had Zhang Jiuling draft the edict for the promotions.
 Knowing that such promotions would draw resentment from others, Zhang Jiuling tried to dissuade Zhang Yue, but Zhang Yue insisted, causing much resentment against Zhang Shuo.
 In particular, Zhang Jiuling warned Zhang Yue about the minister Yuwen Rong, whom Zhang Shuo did not respect but whom Emperor Xuanzong favored for his talent in gathering money for the imperial treasury.
 Zhang Yue did not believe Yuwen Rong could do him harm, but in 726 found himself removed after accusations by Yuwen.
 In the aftermath, Zhang Jiuling was made the deputy minister of worship (太常少卿, Taichang Shaoqing) -- an honored post without much actual authority—and soon was made the prefect of Ji Prefecture (冀州, roughly modern Hengshui, Hebei).
 Zhang, because his mother was then old and at home in Shao Prefecture, requested to be posted to a prefecture south of the Yangtze River, so that he could better communicate with her.
 Emperor Xuanzong issued an edict praising him for his filial piety, and made him the commandant at Hong Prefecture (洪州, roughly modern Nanchang, Jiangxi).
 Zhang was later made the commandant at Gui Prefecture (桂州, roughly modern Guilin, Guangxi) and the examiner of Lingnan Circuit.
 Emperor Xuanzong further made his brothers Zhang Jiuzhang (張九章) and Zhang Jiugao (張九皋) prefects in the region as well, so that the brothers could all visit their mother on holidays.

 Meanwhile, Zhang Yue was no longer chancellor, but was still the head of the imperial institute Jixian Institute (集賢院).
 He often recommended Zhang Jiuling for his talent.
 After Zhang Yue died near the new year 731, Emperor Xuanzong remembered Zhang Yue's recommendations and recalled Zhang Jiuling to serve as Mishu Shaojian (秘書少監), the deputy head of the Palace Library, as well as a scholar at Jixian Institute, acting as its head.
 At that time, it happened that an edict needed to be issued to the vassal kingdom Balhae, but no one could write one well.
 Emperor Xuanzong had Zhang draft one, and it was written quickly.
 Soon thereafter, Zhang was made the deputy minister of public works (工部侍郎, Gongbu Shilang) but was put in charge of drafting edicts.
 He was then made Zhongshu Shilang (中書侍郎), the deputy head of the legislative bureau.
 In 732, his mother died, and he returned to Shao Prefecture to observe a period of mourning for her.